Building regulations in the United Kingdom

 Building regulations in the United Kingdom are statutory instruments or statutory regulations that seek to ensure that the policies set out in the relevant legislation are carried out.
 Building regulations approval is required for most building work in the UK.

-Building regulations that apply across England and Wales are set out in the Building Act 1984 while those that apply across Scotland are set out in the Building (Scotland) Act 2003.
-The Act in England and Wales permits detailed regulations to be made by the Secretary of State.
-The regulations made under the Act have been periodically updated, rewritten or consolidated, with the latest and current version being the Building Regulations 2010.
+Building regulations that apply across England and Wales are made under powers set out in the Building Act 1984 (c.
+55) while those that apply across Scotland are set out in the Building (Scotland) Act 2003.
+The Building Act 1984, as amended by the Building Safety Act 2022 (c.
+30), permits detailed regulations to be made by the Secretary of State for England and by a Welsh Minister for Wales.

+As 'Building Regulations' and 'Building Safety' are devolved areas of law, in the four parts of the UK.

+The building regulations made under the Building Act 1984 have been periodically updated, rewritten or consolidated, with the latest and current version being the Building Regulations 2010.
 The UK Government (at Westminster) is responsible for the relevant legislation and administration in England, the Welsh Government (at Cardiff) is the responsible body in Wales, the Scottish Government (at Edinburgh) is responsible for the issue in Scotland, and the Northern Ireland Executive (at Belfast) has responsibility within its jurisdiction.

 There are very similar (and technically very comparable) Building Regulations in the Republic of Ireland.
+The English Building Regulations 2010 and the Building Act 1984 (in England) have been updated, on 1 October 2023, with major changes by the Building Safety Act 2022 (c.
+30).

 Regulatory structure

-The detailed requirements of the Building Regulations in England and Wales are scheduled within 18 separate headings, each designated by a letter (Part A to Part R), and covering aspects such as workmanship, adequate materials, structure, waterproofing and weatherisation, fire safety and means of escape, sound isolation, ventilation, safe (potable) water, protection from falling, drainage, sanitary facilities, accessibility and facilities for the disabled, electrical safety, security of a building, and high speed broadband infrastructure.
+The detailed requirements of the Building Regulations in England and Wales are scheduled within 18 separate headings, each designated by a letter (Part A to Part S), and covering aspects such as workmanship, adequate materials, structure, waterproofing and weatherisation, fire safety and means of escape, sound isolation, ventilation, safe (potable) water, protection from falling, drainage, sanitary facilities, accessibility and facilities for the disabled, measures to limit overheating in new dwellings, electrical safety, security of a building, high-speed broadband infrastructure connections, and the installation of a minimum number of facilities for the charging of electric vehicles in all new buildings (commercial and domestic).

+There are entirely separate "Approved Documents" for Wales and England.

+In Wales all new dwellings must have automatic fire suppression (sprinklers) installed.

+In England only new residential buildings, over 11m high (four floors and more) are required to have automatic fire suppression (sprinklers) systems.

 For each Part, detailed specifications are available free online (in the English and Welsh governments' "approved documents") describing the matters to be taken into account.
 The approved documents are not literally legally binding in how the requirements must be met; rather, they present the expectation of the Secretary of State concerning the minimum appropriate standards required for compliance with the Building Regulations, and the common methods and materials used to achieve these.
 The use of appropriate British Standards and/or European Standards is also accepted as one way of complying with the Building Regulations requirements.